ssborbis/ContextSearch-web-ext/README.md

 Display the most recently-used search engines at the top of the main folder.
 Optionally display them as a folder.
 Set the number / limit to display

 #### Search Actions
 Choose how different buttons / button + key combos will display the search results.
+FYI, Mozilla-based browsers recognize more buttons and actions when interacting with the context menu than chromium-based

 ```
   Current Tab
   New Tab